dgc-network/dgc-platform-v1/docs/source/about_grid.rst

 - Example smart contracts and applications that show how to combine components from the Hyperledger stack into a single, effective business solution.
-For instance, Grid Track and Trace is a smart contract for tracking goods as they move through a supply chain.
+For instance, dgc-platform Track and Trace is a smart contract for tracking goods as they move through a supply chain.

 ..
 Licensed under Creative Commons Attribution 4.0 International License